-1. Loosen the thumbscrew (6x32) that secures the side cover to the system.

-2. Slide the side cover towards the front of the system and lift the cover.
+- 1. Loosen the thumbscrew (6-32) that secures the side cover to the system. - 2.
+Slide the side cover towards the front of the system to disengage the tabs from the slots on the system. - 3.
+Slide and remove the side cover from the system.